About the Marketplace

 It's important that you look through the list and choose the criteria you will write to.
 Once you've written your response, go back and double check your case study satisfies the criteria.

-2. Remember to answer the mandatory part
+2. Remember to answer the mandatory elements

 All case studies must show you can: